tifiouse-dev/NationsOfWorld/docs/README.md

 3. 🚀 Once installed, launch the Starbyte Studio Launcher.
 4. 👤 Log in with your Starbyte Studio account or create a new one.
 5. 🔍 Browse and select the project you want to play.
-6. ▶️ Click "Play" to launch the selected project.
+6. ▶️ Click "Play" to launch the selected project !

 ## Updating
 The Starbyte Studio Launcher automatically checks for updates each time it is launched.
 If a new version is available, it will prompt you to update.
 Simply follow the on-screen instructions to update to the latest version.